mienaikoe/ziyu/Chapters/1-4-Chapter4.md

 I was surprised at how quickly he agreed, but it was too late to ask for more.
 We were now bound to the same goal.

-"We have a deal then," I said in a tone so enrobed in sweetness that I had nearly forgotten the pit in my stomach two cakes were supposed to be.
+"We have a deal then," I said in a tone so enrobed in sweetness that I had nearly forgotten the pit in my stomach where a second cake was supposed to be.

-"So, let's get down to details," he said.
+"Good.
+You wouldn't dare waste my time in this uncomfortable train for nothing."

+_Your time?
+What did you board this train for anyway?_

+"I also have a condition," he said.
 "I can get you into the senate, and put the guards at ease, but I will not follow you in or introduce you.
 Otherwise, I won't be able to bargain with the magistrate."

 "But I need you to help me find my way," I said.
-"You were a fidelant, you know your way around there like a second home."
+"You told me that it's like a second home to you."

-"I was...
-But I didn't leave on the best of terms."

-"What do you mean?"
-I asked him.

-"There were some fidelants that I didn't exactly see eye-to-eye with," he explained.
-"And we would often resort to...vulgarities to express our disdain for each other."

-"So?"
-I said.
-"People shout at each other all the time."

-He was surprised.
-"Have you never heard of the Senate laws?
-They were written by a bunch of religious fanatics after Lanre the Philosopher died.
-Any sort of shouting or vulgarity is considered a 'corruption' of the Senate.
-So, I was forced to resign."

-"Why you and not the others?"

-"The tribes of Holrag are considered insignificant members of the Senate," he said.
-"The city-states of the east, well, they play a bigger role in society according to the unification treaty."

-"That's ridiculous."

-"That's politics."
+"It's a room of half-asleep diplomats.
+They probably won't even see you.
+Keep a low profile, and you'll be fine.
+Trust me, you'll need an ally at the hearing more than at the senate."

+"I can survive Ulukoma."

+He bellowed a single laugh.
+"It's not surviving that's difficult.
+It's leaving that wretched place.
+The Shakii shout and holler a bunch about consciousness and philosophy but the minute you cause even a minor "corruption", they send you to a lawless island in the middle of the ocean.
+Lanre would be ashamed of the legacy she left behind."

-A silent fury had welled up inside of me, frustrated at how unjust the Senate could be, and I wondered how I could possibly be spared from the same law that had forced a fidelant to retire.
-I stared at the thatched seat in front of me and imagined Melna there, comforting me, inviting me to speak to the senate.
-But my wishful thinking all felt unnatural, forced.
-She didn't trust me.
-I was just some farmer she fell in love with once.
-One day, she would understand.
+I stared at the thatched seat in front of me and imagined Melna there, comforting me, inviting me to sit at her side.
+But it all felt unnatural, forced.
+Melna had her own life when she came to Shaki.
+Didn't she?
+I imagined being dragged from the building, the paper dropping from my fingers, Melna's eyes turned away.
+This version of events felt far more palpable.

+Inside me, a silent fury was welling up: a frustration at the injustice of the law in Shaki.
+I pondered at Ulukoma, a lawless island prison in the ocean, a place I might come to know if Fajro didn't keep his end of the bargain. _Why can people not leave that place?_

 The conductor barreled into the car and yelled, "Shaki Central!
-Last stop, everyone off!"
+Last stop!"

 Fajro looked to me with a smirk and asked, "Would you help an old man?"